balderdashy/sails-docs/Contributing-to-Sails.md

 Please check over the following requirements before submitting a pull request:
  - Pull requests should be submitted to the Development Branch.
  - Bug fixes should have accompanying tests.
- - Should follow Sails.JS JShint Guidelines (See .jshint file in repo)
+ - Should follow Sails.js JShint Guidelines (See .jshint file in repo)

 Any pull request to `master` (our production branch) will be closed, with an invitation to resubmit to `development`.
 I know this stuff sounds kind of brutal, but we want to keep `master`'s tests passing at all times, since it reflects what is in `npm`.
-If you have a high priority hot-fix for the currently deployed version, please let us know with an issue, and mention @mikermcneil and @dcbartlett.
+If you have a high priority hot-fix for the currently deployed version, please let us know with an issue, and mention @mikermcneil.
 Also, for emergencies, please feel free to tweet @sailsjs.
 That'll text me (Mike).
 Sounds a little insane probably, but if there's a big problem, I want to know about it!

 Now that we are all on the same page, lets get to coding some awesomeness of our own :D